Religious Education

 Fees and Registration

-Tuition and fees are spread out over convenient monthly payments to June 2024.
-Tuition is tax deductible and receipts will be issued in February 2024.
+Tuition and fees are spread out over convenient monthly payments through June 2026.
+Tuition is tax-deductible, and receipts for tuition paid in 2025 will be issued in February 2026.

 Financial assistance is available for families in need through UJA Community Scholarships.